Why is it that men seem to write most travel books?

 Another of the inspiring and intrepid women travel writers and one of my favorites is the Swiss Ella Maillart, know as Kini to friends.
 A pro-level skiier and sailor, Maillart died in 1997 at the age of 94, having criss-crossed Asia a number of times.
 Whether in Moscow with the Countess Tolstoy or across Central Asia on her own (read Turkestan Solo), she brilliantly documented her trips in words and pictures – the quintessential 20th century photojournalist.

-And who doesn't know the prolific Dervla Murphy – the older she gets the more intrepid, it seems!
+The other is the prolific Dervla Murphy – the older she gets the more intrepid, it seems!
 Her autobiography, Wheels Within Wheels, tells it all.
 Born in 1931, she cut her travel teeth on bicycle trips across Europe but graduated to world-class journeys when one blustery day in 1963 she set off on Roz, her Armstrong Cadet, to cycle from Ireland to India.
 She hasn't stopped since.
 I've had the privilege of almost running into her twice on my travels, once in Uganda and once in Laos.
-I admit I took advantage of that coincidence to write to her – and to my amazement I received a lovely typed postcard back!
+I admit I took advantage of that coincidence to write to her – and to my amazement I received a lovely typewritten postcard back!

-As I flew low in a tiny plane over the spiky Simien Mountains in Ethiopia one day, I looked down in awe, recalling Dervla's In Ethiopia With a Mule, wondering how she ever made it across.
-And in Uganda and Kenya, I was reminded of The Ukimwi Road, which documented the spread of AIDS along Africa's trucking routes – written when the epidemic was still new.
+As I flew low in a tiny plane over the spiky Simien Mountains in Ethiopia one day, I looked down in awe, recalling Dervla's In Ethiopia With a Mule, wondering how she ever made it across equipped only with a pack animal.
+And in Uganda and Kenya, I was reminded of The Ukimwi Road, which documented the spread of AIDS along Africa's trucking routes – written when that epidemic was still new.

-Today's young (and less young) contemporary women travel writers – writers who write of a place, its people and the events surrounding them - are in every way as inspirational as the women who preceded them.
+Today's young (and less young) contemporary women travel writers – writers who write of a place from any perspective – are in every way as inspirational as the women who preceded them.

-And who hasn't heard of Elizabeth Gilbert, who already in her twenties began winning awards most of us would be content to have at the end of our careers.
-Her recent memoir of a year's personal exploration, Eat, Pray, Love: One Woman's Search for Everything, Across Italy, India and Indonesia, got her onto the New York Times bestsellers' list and has become a major Hollywood movie.
+Take Elizabeth Gilbert, who in her twenties began winning awards most of us would be content to have at the end of our careers.
+Her memoir of a year's personal exploration, Eat, Pray, Love: One Woman's Search for Everything, Across Italy, India and Indonesia, got her onto the New York Times bestsellers' list and has become a major Hollywood movie.